Liriomyza

 mainland, Latvia, Lithuania, Norwegian mainland, Poland, Slovakia

-and Spanish mainland (Martinez in Fauna Europaea).
+and Spanish mainland (Fauna Europaea).

 NBN Atlas links to known host species: